tanzee1a/LibraryDB/README.md

 END
 ```
 ### Trigger #2: Enforcement of Waitlist Priority
 Semantic Constraint: If an item becomes available (e.g., returned by a previous borrower), it must not return to the general Available pool if a waitlist exists.
-Instead, it must be atomically reserved for the highest-priority user on the waitlist.
+Instead, it must be automically reserved for the highest-priority user on the waitlist.

 This constraint requires intercepting a database operation before it completes, which is impossible using standard foreign keys or constraints.
 We implemented a `BEFORE UPDATE` trigger to enforce this rule.
 When the system attempts to increment the available count of an item: